seek-oss/capsize/.changeset/silver-buttons-bake.md

 "@capsizecss/unpack": major
 ---

+Convert to ESM-only package.

+### BREAKING CHANGES

-This package is now ESM-only.
+As a result of migrating to a lighter weight package for extracting font file metrics, this package is now ESM-only.

+#### MIGRATION GUIDE

 In most projects you can continue to use the package as before.
 CommonJS (CJS) projects using Node.js <20, should update to use a dynamic import:

 ```js
 // For CJS projects before Node 20